tc39/notes/meetings/2019-06/june-6.md

 YSV: Something that can be addressed with editing.
 We'd have people who would edit.
 Removing repetition, fix any issue with misspelling, bugs.
 And add names.
 Would contribute to accessibility for remote folks.
 If someone doesn't hear or checks out, they'd be able to know what happened

-LBR: Once again, as someone who reads whole minutes, lots of things we need to format for markdown.
+LEO: Once again, as someone who reads whole minutes, lots of things we need to format for markdown.
 Even with automatic transcription, would make my best to make notes more contextual.
 Community deserves better notes, needs to understand context without too much work.
 Make sure meeting notes are true to actual context.

 TCN: Not clear if docs are contextual, do we take notes during presentations?
 Seems to be 2 groups who feel diff.
 Tangential to the subject we're discussing.
 Decision as a group, but separate issue from technical impl of taking notes.

 DE: I want to say I appreciate all the work going into taking notes.
-From the notetakers here, to the work done by RW and LBR.
+From the notetakers here, to the work done by RW and LEO.
 Also summary and TOCs.
 Especially useful to know who made particular argument.
 Recent discussions: history of optional chain you can see many things that were said and really helped those who needed to figure out what changes to make.
 Really helps to understand where folks are coming from.

 Still want summary of technical points.
 Not going to be able to ???